-- 5.8 Where the absence is over five-working days, you may need to apply for an extension or a study support plan.
-Please see the HE Extensions and Extenuating Circumstances Policy. - 5.9 Your teacher will discuss with you, ways to help you catch up missed work.
+5.8 Where the absence is over five-working days, you may need to apply for an extension or a study support plan.
+Please see the HE Extension and Extenuating Circumstances Policy & Procedure.

-5.10 If your absence is for a significant period or your absence has caused you to be significantly behind in your work that it is unlikely you will be able to catch up, you may need find it more beneficial to defer or withdraw from your course.
-Please see the HE Extensions and Extenuating Circumstances Policy.
+- 5.9 Your teacher will discuss with you the ways that will help you catch up with missed work. - 5.10 If your absence is for a significant period or your absence has caused you to be significantly behind in your work that it is unlikely you will be able to catch up, you may need find it more beneficial to defer or withdraw from your course.
+Please see the HE Extensions and Extenuating Circumstances Policy & Procedure.